hdsu-bioquant/hdsu-bioquant.github.io/_pages/teaching/workshop_singlecell.md

 >
 > 1. Test some of these genes in the `FeaturePlot` command and verify their expression.
 > 2. By setting `Idents(allen_reference) <- 'subclass'` , can you find marker genes comparing Astrocytes and Oligodendrocytes?
 Check their expression!
+> 3. Verify the expression of the genes using the [ISH expression tool](https://mouse.brain-map.org/search/index) from the Allen Mouse Brain Atlas

 #### Part 3: Loading and Exploring Spatial Data (15 min)